FOREX-Japan's yen bears brunt of market rethink on Fed

 By Rae Wee and Vidya Ranganathan

-SINGAPORE, Aug 12 (Reuters) - The Japanese yen fell the most against a resurgent U.S. dollar on Friday, as a two-day rally in equities conceded to market expectations that the Fed will have to do a lot more to contain inflation.
+SINGAPORE, Aug 12 (Reuters) - The Japanese yen fell the most against a recovering U.S. dollar on Friday, as a two-day rally in equities conceded to market expectations that the Fed would have to do a lot more to contain inflation.

 That realisation followed speeches and statements from a bunch of Federal Reserve officials warning investors against being sanguine after this week's slight softening in inflation numbers.

-The latest was San Francisco Fed President Mary Daly, who said on Thursday that a 50 basis point interest rate hike in September "makes sense" given recent economic data including on inflation, but that she is open to a bigger rate hike if data warrants.
+The latest was San Francisco Fed President Mary Daly, who said on Thursday that a 50 basis point interest rate hike in September "makes sense", given recent economic data, including inflation figures, but that she is open to a bigger rate hike if data warrants.

 The Nasdaq .IXIC and S&P 500 .SPX retreated on Thursday, despite fresh evidence of cooling inflation.

-Even the kiwi NZD=D3, supported by expectations of a big rate rise in New Zealand next week, fell 0.16% versus the greenback to $0.643.
+An exception was the kiwi NZD=D3, which was supported by expectations of a big rate rise in New Zealand next week and rose half a percent versus the greenback to $0.6464.

 "The market will come to a realization that the FOMC has a lot more work to do and they will have to increase the funds rate to as high as 4% at the end of this year," said Carol Kong, a Sydney-based senior associate for currency strategy and international economics at Commonwealth Bank of Australia.